What is Lower Circuit in Share Market: Buying and Selling Guide

 Circuit breakers & limits are pivotal in preserving stability and shielding investors.
 Two types of circuit limits exist: stock-level and market-wide.
 When a stock makes a dramatic move in any direction or reaches the maximum price level permitted for the day, it's said to have "touched the circuit."
 An upward swing activates the Upper Circuit , while a downward shift triggers the Lower Circuit.

 Circuit limits objective is to control market imbalances instigated by price volatility.
 They operate as restrictions for specific stocks or indices, temporarily suspending trading in the stock market upon activation.
 This helps to mitigate extreme price swings triggered by panic buying or selling of a specific stock.
+Next let's look at what is lower circuit in share market.

-What is a lower circuit in the share market?
+What is lower circuit in share market?

 Lower circuit stocks are those subject to circuit limits, which limit their price movement.
 Put simply, these stocks have hit the lowest permissible percentage by the stock exchange for price changes on a given trading day.